OmarElaraby26/Vjudge-contest-status-automator/README.md

   * `Jax.Q` would be something like this `username|GO0BOBZXFGHQ3QYJKP54IVP18CVUMS`
 * If `generatedFileName` is not given, the generated file name will be in the following format `username_contestId_randomNumber.txt`

+<a name="About_the_generated_file"></a>
 ## About the generated file
-* All submissions grouped by problem number
+* All submissions are grouped by the problem number.
-* All submissions of the same problem number group by language
+* All submissions of the same problem number are grouped by the language.
-* All submissions of the same language sorted by submission time (newest first)
+* All submissions of the same language are sorted by submission time (newest first).

+<a name="Contribution"></a>
 ## Contribution
 Here is some ideas for contributing
 - The output file is json format, do you have a better format that you think it would be nicer ?

-- Instead of generating txt file, generate pdf.
+- Instead of generating txt file, generate a pdf.
 It would be nicer and shorter as you can make problem links as clickable hyperlink

 - Build error handlers as script assumes data is correct and everything goes as expected.